-On first encounter, St Moritz’s splashy elitism can leave some visitors feeling irked, but once you submit to the gilded embrace of some of its signature experiences, such as full-moon skiing down the fairy-tale Diavolezza mountain, you’ll likely be hooked for life.
+On first encounter, the splashy elitism of St Moritz can leave some visitors feeling irked, but once you submit to the gilded embrace of some of its signature experiences, such as full-moon skiing down the fairy-tale Diavolezza mountain, you’ll likely be hooked for life.

 The last time we visited St Moritz, it was to witness the grande dame of Alpine luxury resorts make a rare misstep.
 Seeking to adorn yet further the glittering events calendar that magnetises the minted and fabulous from all over the world to a range of wildly flamboyant sporting and cultural spectacles, the village in Switzerland’s south-east corner had launched what it hoped would be the planet’s greatest winter dance- music festival, Music Summit.
 Many of the swishest venues in town and across the ski slopes had signed up to host DJ sets and parties.
 And to ensure the event’s success, the organisers had booked an impressive line-up of international artists, including as headliners the three most enduring legends of New York house – David Morales, Louie Vega and Tony Humphries.
 It tanked.

 We’ll admit to a degree of schadenfreude at the

 disco fiasco that unfolded.
 Invited to cover the event, we were given palatial

 digs at the Grand Hotel des Bains Kempinski, lavished with dinners at excellent

 restaurants, chaperoned around the spectacular ski area and half-liquefied by